ibm-cloud-docs/containers/cs_vpn.md

 3. To enable a VPN connection by using the VRA, [configure VRRP on the VRA](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-working-with-high-availability-and-vrrp#high-availability-vpn-with-vrrp).

 If you have an existing router appliance and then add a cluster, the new portable subnets that are ordered for the cluster are not configured on the router appliance.
-In order to use networking services, you must enable routing between the subnets on the same VLAN by [enabling VLAN spanning](/docs/containers?topic=containers-subnets#subnet-routing).
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+In order to use networking services, you must enable routing between the subnets on the same VLAN by [enabling VLAN spanning or VRF](/docs/containers?topic=containers-plan_clusters#worker-worker).
 {: important}